glowkeeper/glowkeeper.github.io/public/assets/posts/stories/theHopeOfGods.md

----
-title: The Hope of Gods
+# The Hope of Gods

-description: Written as a thank you to the staff at the Royal Alexandra Children's Hospital, who had cared so brilliantly for my daughter
+Written as a thank you to the staff at the Royal Alexandra Children's Hospital, who had cared so brilliantly for my daughter
-categories:
-  - Post
----

 **11 December, 2014**

 Both the Gods of Asgard and the Fire Demons of Muspelheim know that all the children of Midgard are special, for within them lie all hopes and fears.
 So Odin, the ruler of Asgard, and Surt the fire giant and ruler of Muspelheim, have fought many a bloody war in the theatre of childhood.
 For without hope, the Gods themselves would not exist.
 Without fear, the Demons would wither, and die.
 So the battles that rage amongst the young folk are, in fact, the fight for the very existence of the higher and lower realms of the Nine Kingdoms.